sakshi01coder/Vision_nest/README.md

 - Adding pre-defined templates and design suggestions.
 - Support for exporting designs in various file formats.

-## Credits
-This project was developed as part of [The Vision Nest] initiative in June 2024.
-Special thanks to users who provided invaluable feedback to improve the application.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.